 Head of member support

-Tom joined ACEVO in October 2019 as Head of Member Support.
-He works with Jenny to help members through mentoring, advice and one-to-one support.
+Tom joined ACEVO in October 2019 and is a qualified coach and counsellor.
+Tom works alongside Jenny to help members through mentoring, advice and one-to-one support.

 He is the founder – and ex-CEO – of two pioneering charities: Music for Change (intercultural understanding through music participation) and People United (exploring how creativity can grow kindness and social change).
 Most recently he has worked as a freelance coach, facilitator and mentor, supporting charity leaders.